jonejadave/twitch-griefs-1.21.5/README.md

 All mobs spawn close to the player.
 Chaos guaranteed.

-## Installation
+## Installation for Fabric

+- Minecraft Java v1.21.5 w/ Fabric required
 - Download the latest [release](https://github.com/jonejadave/twitch-griefs-1.21.5/releases/latest/download/twitch-griefs-1.0.0.zip)
 - drag both the config and mods folders into the .minecraft directory
-- paste your TwitchOAuth key in the config file you can generate a token [here](https://twitchtokengenerator.com/)_
+- paste your TwitchOAuth key in the config file.
+If you dont have a token you can generate one [here](https://twitchtokengenerator.com/)

 ## How It Works